WesUnwin/redux-rest-client/README.md

 npm install --save react-rest-client
 ```

-## Setting Up Your RecordSet(s)
+## Setting Up Your ReduxRESTClient(s)
-To use this libary simply import RecordSet (default export of this package) and begin creating sub-classes that configure
+To use this libary simply import ReduxRESTClient (default export of this package) and begin creating sub-classes that configure
 the necessary REST resources for using your system's REST APIs.

 Sub-class this to define a new type of resource. createSlice() which you must pass in from the redux library will